-EA Objective: To facilitate access to GEF funding by The former Yugoslav Republic of Macedonia for Enabling Activities to meet its obligations under the UNCCD: a) NAP development in line with 10 - Year Strategy and b) Reporting and review process
+EA Objective: To facilitate access to GEF funding by Montenegro for Enabling Activities to meet its obligations under the UNCCD: a) NAP development in line with 10 - Year Strategy and b) Reporting and review process

 EA Component Grant Type (TA/INV) Expected Outcomes Expected Outputs Grant Amount (\$) Confirmed Cofinancing (\$) 1.
-Preparation of NAP in line with the 10-year Strategy and national development policies TA The former Yugoslav Republic of Macedonia develops its first National Action Plan in line with the UNCCD 10- year strategy, national development policies and is institutionalized within the future government Output 1.1 Framework and supporting tools/documents (Assessment of DLDDD, Guidelines for CSO and Project website for advocacy, awareness raising, education and capacity building (OO1) addressing DLDD developed Output 1.2 22,600 50,000 frameworks.
-Reports of 30,200 20,000
+Preparation of NAP in line with the 10-year Strategy and national development policies TA Montenegro develops its first National Action Plan in line with the UNCCD 10-year strategy, national development policies and is institutionalized within the future government framework.
+Output 1.1 Framework and supporting tools/document (Assessment of DLDDD, Guidelines for CSO and Project website for advocacy, awareness raising, education and capacity building (OO1) and addressing DLDD developed Output 1.2 Reports of socioeconomic, policies and 30,500 50,000

-&lt;sup>1 Project ID number will be assigned by GEFSEC.

-&lt;sup>2 The UNEP-UNEP-GEF "Monitoring Guidelines of Capacity Development in GEF project - Sept 2010" scorecard will be used to monitor project achievement at countries level.
+$^1\,$ Project ID number will be assigned by GEFSEC. $^2\,$ The UNEP-UNEP-GEF "Monitoring Guidelines of Capacity Development in GEF project - Sept 2010" scorecard will be used to monitor project achievement at countries level.